 "I like to reduce cognitive load.
 I don't want to think about what I'm wearing."

-Except it has a crack.
+Except the fortress had a crack.

 The man who has talked to more interesting people than almost anyone alive struggles to text his friends.
+That is the Five's trap, spoken aloud.

-This is a Five with a strong four wing — the 5w4, sometimes called the Iconoclast.
+What makes Lex an unusual Five is the transparency.
+Most Fives hide their emotional needs behind competence.
+Fridman posts his at 2am.
+This is a Five with a strong four wing, the 5w4, sometimes called the Iconoclast.
 The four wing brings the melancholy, the artistic sensibility, the willingness to sit in uncomfortable emotion rather than analyze it away.
 Where a pure Five would intellectualize loneliness, a 5w4 feels it and then tries to make meaning from the feeling.
 Hence the Dostoevsky.
 Hence the guitar.
-Hence the 2am posts that read more like poetry than complaints.
+Hence the posts that read more like poetry than complaints.

 That is not Prince Myshkin.
 That is a man who knows exactly what he's built and is done apologizing for it.

-When Joe Rogan asked why, Fridman didn't give a journalist's answer.
+In the summer of 2022, Fridman flew to Ukraine: Bucha, Borodyanka, Kyiv, the front lines in Kherson Oblast.
+He spoke with hundreds of people off-mic.
+When Rogan asked why, Fridman didn't give a journalist's answer.
 He gave a Five's answer:

 "A little bit of risk, willing to take to discover something about myself honestly, is probably what it all boils down to, trying to understand myself.
 'Cause so much of me is from that place."